Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/es-backups-api.md

 POST /backups/scheduler/default
 `

-It deletes all the changes done to the configurations and restores their default values, as shown in the previous section.
+It deletes all the changes done to the configurations and restores their default values.

 ## Changing the scheduler configuration